Great to have you here, Rush Limbaugh, the fastest three hours in media.

 This isn't some manufactured view that's turned on or off by me among my audience.

-This is the result of years of contempt for the grassroots, years of neglect, false promises, pseudo-conservatism.
+This is the result of years of contempt for the grassroots, years of neglect, false promises, pseudoconservatism.

-McCain became the presumptive winner after Super Tuesday.
+I mean, you can look, McCain became the presumptive winner after Super Tuesday.

 There have been four primaries since.

-And other than the state of Washington, where um the party got involved there, he's not you would you would think, wouldn't you, that a party excited about the nominee in coming debates, coming votes, coming primaries, would rally behind that candidate to send a signal to the Democrats, to send a signal to the country.
+You would think, wouldn't you, that a party excited about the nominee in coming debates, coming votes, coming primaries, would rally behind that candidate to send a signal to the Democrats, to send a signal to the country.

 It's not happening.

-And it ain't, it's not because of me.
+And it's not because of me.

-Everybody knows these conservatives and our base, they're independent thinkers.
+Everybody knows these conservatives and our base.

-And so this, you know, this idea here that those of us on talk radio become isolated, a bunch of Maoists, Trotskyites, Stalist or whatever, and we've abandoned the reservation.
+And so this, you know, this idea here that those of us on talk radio become isolated.

-The abandon the reservations abandoned us.
+The reservation's abandoned us.

 And so I'm just laying down the marker because if McCain loses, the first thing that's going to happen is that these people who are changing.